eluzix/claritus-website/content/_index.md

 historyText: Measure your portfolio’s performance over time easily and accurately. <br/> Your holding history has huge value, with Claritus you benefit from performance analytics and cross asset performance comparisons to help grow your wealth.

+##FAQ
+faqTitle: Frequently Asked Questions

+faqFirstColumn:

+- question: What is Claritus?

+  answer: Keeping track of a single invested asset is a challenging and tedious task, let alone a number of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it

+- question: What is Claritus?

+  answer: Keeping track of a single invested asset is a challenging and tedious task, let alone a number of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it

+- question: What is Claritus?

+  answer: Keeping track of a single invested asset is a challenging and tedious task, let alone a number of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it

+- question: What is Claritus?

+  answer: Keeping track of a single invested asset is a challenging and tedious task, let alone a number of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it

+faqSecondColumn:

+- question: What is Claritus?

+  answer: Keeping track of a single invested asset is a challenging and tedious task, let alone a number of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it

+- question: What is Claritus?

+  answer: Keeping track of a single invested asset is a challenging and tedious task, let alone a number of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it

+- question: What is Claritus?

+  answer: Keeping track of a single invested asset is a challenging and tedious task, let alone a number of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it

+- question: What is Claritus?

+  answer: Keeping track of a single invested asset is a challenging and tedious task, let alone a number of assets scattered across several accounts.
+Whether you invest in the stock market, real estate, or any other alternative investment type, Claritus provides you with a clear image of ALL your combined assets in one place, anytime you need it

+##Simple pricing

 ---